javers/javers.github.io/documentation/diff-examples/index.md

 <h2 id="compare-collections">Compare top-level collections</h2>

-JaVers can compare arbitrary complex structures of objects, including collections passed as a top-level handles.
+JaVers can compare arbitrary complex structures of objects, including collections passed as top-level handles.

-If you want to compare top-level collections with simple items, like Primitives or Values (see [domain-model-mapping](/documentation/domain-configuration/#domain-model-mapping), you can use standard `javers.compare(Object, Object)` method.
+If you want to compare top-level collections with simple items like Primitives or Values (see [domain-model-mapping](/documentation/domain-configuration/#domain-model-mapping), you can use the standard `javers.compare(Object, Object)` method.
 Collection items will be compared using `equals()`, resulting in a flat list of Changes.

 But when you need to compare top-level collections with complex items, like Entities or ValueObjects, use `javers.compareCollections(Collection, Collection, Class)`.
-This method builds object graphs and compares them deeply, using `itemClass` as a hint about collection items type.
+This method builds object graphs and compares them deeply, using `itemClass` as a hint about the items type.

 **The case**<br/>
-When collections are properties of some domain object, for example:
+When collections are properties of a domain object, for example:

 ```java
 public class Boss {